 The school district has developed a "Crisis Management" policy.
-Each school building has its own building-specific crisis management plan.
-Students and parents will be provided with information as to district- and school-specific plans.
+The new building has its own building-specific crisis management plan.
+Students and parents will be provided with information as to district-specific plans, in generalities.

 The "Crisis Management" policy addresses a range of potential crisis situations in the school district and includes general crisis procedures for securing buildings, classroom evacuation, campus evacuation, sheltering, and communication procedures.
 The school district will conduct lock-down drills, fire drills, and a tornado drill.
-Building plans include classroom and building evacuation procedures.
+Plans include classroom and building evacuation procedures and have been developed in conjunction with local law enforcement.